Generating genuine student engagement is the most difficult part of the job for any teacher. It’s also an absolutely vital part of student success.

-You might already be utilising the ActivPanel interactive whiteboard to help engage with your students, but at times like this, it’s useful to have a box full of proven strategies designed to engage your students and get them talking about the subject, not what they’re planning on doing that evening.
+You might already be utilising the ActivPanel interactive display to help engage with your students, but at times like this, it’s useful to have a box full of proven strategies designed to engage students and get them talking about the subject, not what they’re planning on doing that evening.

 In this article, we’ll explain 12 student engagement strategies designed to help you take your student’s learning to the next level.

 All of your students have a variety of interests, so make sure to take advantage of these to help better engage them in your classroom.

 Show your students how the topic will impact their day-to-day life and relate the subject to their interests to really drive home that your subject is something they should care about.
 Do you have a class full of wannabe video game streamers, for example?
 Give your students some example Twitch metrics and ask them to work out their projected number of followers or revenue growth to improve their maths or business skills.